Entanglement Renyi entropies in holographic theories: Computations in the orbifold theory

 In order to analytically continue the sum in \eqref{specOPE}, we note that the summand equals the reside of the pole at $t=e^{2\pi ij/n}$ of the function

-We are assuming that $d_i$ is a positive integer, so $f(t)$ is single-valued.
-It is easy to show that it is regular everywhere on the Riemann sphere except for a pole at each $n$th root of unity.
-In particular, at $t=1$ there is a pole of order $2d_i+1$, and the sum in \eqref{specOPE} equals minus its residue.
-Writing $u=t-1$, this is the coefficient of $u^{2d_i-1}$ in the expansion of the function
+We are assuming that $2d$ is a positive integer, so $f(t)$ is single-valued and regular everywhere on the Riemann sphere except for a pole at each $n$th root of unity.
+In particular, at $t=1$ there is a pole of order $4d+1$, and the sum in \eqref{specOPE} equals minus its residue.
+Writing $u=t-1$, this is the coefficient of $u^{4d-1}$ in the expansion of the function

-Now, it is clear that this coefficient is zero for $n=1$, since $u^{-1}(1+u)^{d_i-1}$ has no term of order $u^{2d_i-1}$.
-It remains to show that it is a polynomial of degree $2d_i$.
+Now, it is clear that this coefficient is zero for $n=1$, since the expansion of $u^{-1}(1+u)^{2d-1}$ has no term of order $u^{4d-1}$.
+It remains to show that it is a polynomial of degree $4d$.
 To do this we re-write \eqref{uexpansion} as

-When we expand the sum in large parentheses in powers of $u$, the leading term is $u$, and after that the coefficient of $u^m$ is a polynomial in $n$ of degree $m-1$.
+When we expand the sum in large parentheses in powers of $u$, the leading term is $u^1$, and after that the coefficient of $u^m$ is a polynomial in $n$ of degree $m-1$.
 It follows that, when we expand the whole expression in powers of $u$, the leading term is $u^{-1}$, and after that the coefficient of $u^m$ is a polynomial in $n$ of degree $m+1$.
-So in particular the coefficient of $u^{2d_i-1}$ is a polynomial of degree $2d_i$.
+So in particular the coefficient of $u^{4d-1}$ is a polynomial of degree $4d$.